-Welfare spending generally aims to improve the social and economic wellbeing of the population.
+Welfare spending is generally directed toward measures that aim to improve the social and economic wellbeing of the population.
 It is distinct from health spending in that it focuses on measures such as income support and social and economic employment-related programs and services (for example, unemployment relief and family and relationships services).

-See the Australian Institute of Health and Welfare’s Health expenditure Australia series for more information on health spending.
+See the AIHW's Health expenditure Australia series for more information on health spending.

 Both the Australian Government and the state and territory governments contribute to welfare spending, as do non-government organisations and individuals.
-The Australian Government primarily contributes through cash payments relating to its areas of responsibility, as defined in the Australian Constitution (which include family allowances, unemployment benefits and pensions); it also contributes to certain welfare services.
-The states and territories focus more on providing welfare services.
+The Australian Government primarily contributes through cash, which includes family allowances, rent assistance, unemployment benefits and pensions; it also contributes to certain welfare services.
+The states and territories focus on providing welfare services with less focus on direct payments.

 Data on welfare spending that is funded by non-government sources (for example, where a welfare service is funded by donations or fees rather than through government funding) are not readily available in Australia and are not included here.

-See Philanthropy and charitable giving for some information on non-government donations.
+See Philanthropy and charitable donations for information on non-government donations.

 Government welfare expenditure in Australia

-In 2019–20, government spending on welfare services and payments was $195.7 billion.
-The Australian Government funded the majority of this amount (88% or $171.5 billion), with the remaining 12% funded by state and territory governments.
+In 2021–22, government spending on welfare services and payments was $212.4 billion.
+The Australian Government funded most of this amount (88% or $186.2 billion), with the remaining 12% funded by state and territory governments.

 About welfare expenditure data

-Where possible, welfare spending estimates have been developed for consistency with the Australian Health and Welfare’s Welfare Expenditure Australia series of publications.
+Where possible, welfare spending estimates have been developed for consistency with the AIHW's Welfare expenditure Australia series of publications.
 This ensures trend data are consistent.

 Constant prices and ‘real terms’

-• constant price estimates for spending were derived using deflators produced by the Australian Bureau of Statistics
+• constant price estimates for spending have been derived using deflators produced by the Australian Bureau of Statistics (ABS)

-• the Consumer Price Index was used for cash payments, and the government final consumption expenditure (implicit price deflator) for welfare services and tax concessions.
+• the Consumer Price Index was used as the deflator for cash payments, while the government final consumption expenditure implicit price deflator was used for welfare services.

 Comparability with other welfare spending estimates

-To maintain historical comparability, the Youth Allowance (Students and Other), Austudy and the Aboriginal and Torres Strait Islander Study Assistance Scheme (ABSTUDY) are not included in the welfare spending estimates presented on this page.
-Therefore, these estimates are not comparable with figures reported elsewhere (such as in the Treasury Final Budget Outcome).
+The Youth Allowance (Students), Austudy and the Aboriginal and Torres Strait Islander Study Assistance Scheme (ABSTUDY) are excluded from the welfare spending estimates presented on this page since these programs provide financial assistance for students and apprentices and are considered here as education spending.
+As a consequence, these estimates are not comparable with figures published elsewhere (such as in the Treasury Final Budget Outcome).

 State and territory welfare expenditure